C4Q/AC3.2-MorningBreath/README.md

-# Project: Morning Breath, the Daily Morning App
+# Morning Breath, the Daily Morning App

 An app that makes the start of your day much simpler.